 … and therefore strive for a mixture of face-to-face and remote work, i.e., a hybrid working model.
-In this article, we explain how both models work and what advantages and disadvantages they include.
+In this article, we explain how hybrid and remote models work and what challenges you and your (remote) workers may face.

 - What does remote work mean?

 - What are the requirements for remote work?